PastaSource/proxmox-homelab/infrastructure/setup.md

 ![pve post install8](../images/infrastructure/initial_setup/post_install_tweaks/10.png)

 Finally, we're asked as to whether or not we want to update Proxmox VE?
-Let's select **yes** for now, though I recommend reading my **how to update Proxmox** to get an idea for how to do this manually.
+Let's select **yes** for now, though I recommend reading my **how to update Proxmox** guide to get an idea on how to do this manually.

 This will take a little while, so maybe go make a cup of coffee while you wait.